tr7544/TransportationNetworks/README.md

    In the some networks (like Sioux-Falls) it is equal to 1, indicating that traffic can move through all nodes, including zones.
 In other networks when traffic is not allow to go through zones, the zones are numbered 1 to n and the `<FIRST THRU NODE>` is set to n+1.
- - Comment lines start with ë~í.
+ - Comment lines start with ‚Äò~‚Äô.
- - Network files ñ one line per link; links are directional, going from ìinit nodeî to ìterm nodeî.
+ - Network files ‚Äì one line per link; links are directional, going from ‚Äúinit node‚Äù to ‚Äúterm node‚Äù.
      - Link travel time = free flow time * ( 1 + B * (flow/capacity)^Power ).
      - Link generalized cost = Link travel time + toll_factor * toll + distance_factor * distance
      - The network files also contain a "speed" value for each link.
 In some cases the "speed" values